jianmin-chen/blog/_posts/2021-02-01-a-quick-refresher-on-data-structures-~-linked-lists,-queues,-and-stacks.markdown

 ---
 <img src="https://images.idgesg.net/images/article/2020/03/jw_pt3_data_structure_algorithms_java_coding_programmer_2400x1600_davidgoh_akindo_gettyimages_531237630_473456596-100834801-large.jpg" alt="Computer image" style="display: block; margin: 0 auto;">

 If you're someone like me, besides reviewing your [basic algorithms]({% post_url 2021-01-30-a-quick-refresher-on-algorithms %}) you might also need to review your basic data structures.
 This article, along with 2 others soon to come, intend to do exactly that!
-In this article, I'll include explanations and code(in Javascript) for three basic data structures:
+In this article, I'll include explanations and code(in JavaScript) for three basic data structures:

 * linked lists
 * queues